- Home

 Class-based topics

-Students complete three lessons during the day: Wheel of Independence, Mental Health Champions and RSE.
+Students complete two lessons during the day: Wheel of Independence and Mental Health Champions.

 Wheel of Independence: Students further develop and gain skills in the following areas: Money, Meal Preparation, Time Management, Leisure, Self-Care, House Keeping, Laundry and Food Shopping.
 See below for more information about the topics covered.